 How much you pay in taxes will depend on how much you earn.
 The more you earn, the more you pay (unfortunately).

 Even if you don’t know exactly how much you expect to earn in the year (for example if you work unpredictable casual hours) you can still work out approximately how much should be withheld be based on your estimated earnings for the year.

 As I said, the tax-free threshold doesn’t only apply to people who earn less than the limit.
-It applies to all Australian residents for tax purposes.
+It applies to everyone.